AI Tools for SEO in 2026 — A Practitioner's Stack

 Ziptie and Otterly.ai both offer AI Overview presence tracking — telling you which queries you're cited in by Google's AI Overview, what citations you're losing to competitors, and trends over time.

 This category is new and changing fast.
 Pricing is reasonable; the data is genuinely actionable for any site whose traffic is dropping faster than the keyword's own decline.
+Sites that aggressively optimize for AI Overview citation (clear factual claims, structured data, clean source attribution) are the ones gaining ground while non-cited competitors lose impressions.

 Content production at scale

 For programmatic SEO and large content libraries, Claude or ChatGPT via API with templated prompts and a quality review step beats every "AI SEO writer" SaaS in 2026.
 The dedicated tools markup their model access by 4-10x; for any team big enough to have their own SEO program, the API direct route saves real money.
-[LINK: best AI writing tools 2026]

 The non-negotiable: a human review step.
 Auto-published AI content at scale is what got entire sites deindexed in 2024.
 The volume play only works with editorial gatekeeping.
+Teams running sustainable programmatic SEO in 2026 typically spend 30-40% of the workflow on the human-editing pass — that ratio is what separates "AI-assisted publishing" from "Google penalty in three months."
+[LINK: AI tools for content creators]

 What to skip